jon-jacky/home/comments.md

   (I have since learned that *Catcher* was serialized in magazines in 1945 and 1946 and published as a book in 1951.
-The paperback edition I remember was published in 1953.)
+The paperback edition I remember was published in 1953.
+I still have it.
+Its lurid cover says, "This unusual book may shock you -- but you will never forget it!")

 Jul 2023